matthh9797/palmbloo/site/content/place/koh-chang.md

 For the first destination in our South East Asian adventure we chose Koh Chang island in Thailand and what a choice it turned out to be.
 The amazing food, pristine sandy beaches, a mountainous interior made up of [protected national parkland](https://www.thainationalparks.com/mu-ko-chang-national-park) and a range of local communities makes this a perfect place to live a chilled but adverturous lifetsyle.

-Koh Chang is Thailand’s third largest island and it took us about an hour by scooter to drive from top to bottom[^1].
+Koh Chang is Thailand’s third largest island and it took us about an hour by scooter to drive from top to bottom{{< footnote "1" >}}.
 The island can be reached from Bangkok by bus, car or a short flight, then a ferry from Laem Ngop ([From Bangkok to Koh Chang]({{< ref "/place/routes/from-bangkok-to-koh-chang.md" >}})).
 The climate on Koh Chang is tropical all year round, with rainy season from May to October and dry season which is regarded the best time to visit between November and February.

 ### Where did we stay?